Phase distortion-free paramagnetic NMR spectra: Conclusions

 \section{Conclusions}

-In conclusion, the statistical analysis of the phase of each point in a series of spectra acquired on the same sample - proposed earlier by Fukazawa, Takeda and Takegoshi \cite{fukazawa2011post} - can be applied to obtain uniformly-phased spectra of paramagnetic compounds, where the signals are spread over hundreds of ppm, without the tedious manual procedure of phasing and baseline correction that are usually required.
-This method is easy to implement, relatively robust - as long as the signals and the background from the probehead and from the electronics can be separated - and yields phased spectra also in cases where manual phasing fails, even though it comes at the price of losing the quantitative information arising from signal intensity.
+Phasing the NMR spectra of paramagnetic compounds, where the signals are spread over hundreds of ppm, can be challenging also for experienced spectroscopists, and usually requires a tedious process of manual phasing and extensive baseline correction.\\ It is here demonstrated that a method based on the statistical analysis of the phase of each point in a series of spectra acquired on the same sample - which is based on a method proposed earlier by Fukazawa, Takeda and Takegoshi \cite{fukazawa2011post} - is applicable to obtain uniformly-phased pNMR spectra.
+This method is, in principle, applicable to all broadband or wideline NMR applications, even though it comes at the price of losing the quantitative information arising from signal intensity.
+The phasing approach presented in this work is easy to implement, relatively robust - as long as the signals and the background from the probehead and from the electronics can be separated - and yields phased spectra also in cases where manual phasing fails, preventing the spectral manipulation that is usually required and that may cause the loss of some peaks.